ChuyingHe/ChuyingHe.github.io/docs/dev_ops/observability/index.md

 _Note: course from Andrew Howden_

-# Understanding observability
-Goal: to identify/debug the Problem
+The goal of observability is to identify/debug the Problem.

+!!! note "Observability"
-> Observability: How well you can reason through the software state by using telemetric outputs.
+    How well you can reason through the software state by using telemetric outputs.

->
-> "遥测" (telemetry) refers to the collection and transmission of data from remote sources, while "输出" (outputs) denotes the data that is generated and provided by the system.
+    "遥测" (telemetry) refers to the collection and transmission of data from remote sources, while "输出" (outputs) denotes the data that is generated and provided by the system.

 Nowaday, **Microservice** is the trend.
 However, they also create a much more complex and diverse software architecture - since there are not so much ^^_central governance_^^ of these systems.

 ➡️ ➡️ ➡️ The system has become more complex, therefore we need **Observability**

-## What are we observing?
+# What are we observing?
-> Taking e-commerce shop as example.
+Taking e-commerce shop as example.
 When a customer places an order, the system checks if the product is in stock, if the payment method is valid, and whether the customer has provided all necessary information (e.g., shipping address).

 - Business Logic: The number of validation failures and the average time taken for validation checks.
-- Application Logic: how many Http requests
+- Application Logic: how many HTTP requests
 - Runtime: if the App is writen in Go, how much time it spends in Garbage collection
 - Kernel:  how is the CPU and memory utilization
 - Hardware: The temperature of the CPU, or the speed of the fans

 <img src="imgs/layers.png" width=200>

-## Problem Types
+# Problem Types

 - **Known Known**: I send a request to a server and get a 503, I know the app is unavailable.
 - **Known Unknown**: I send a request to a server but it doesnt work, I have the hypothesize that the application is attempting to write to disk, but the disk